IlyaYushchuk/ForestLike/README.md

 # ForestLike
 ForestLike is a productivity app.
-If you need to concentrate, start a timer, the desire to get a rating will motivate you to stay focused.
+The main function is to start the timer.
+While the timer is running, the application monitors the user's activity.
+If the user opens another application, the timer stops and progress is lost.
+In another case, the user receives a few rating points as an incentive, and a record of this period of concentration is stored locally or remotely.
+The user can view statics, such as favorite topic to concentrate on or average time.
+The user can call a friend and start the timer together, which will further motivate you to stay focused.
 # Ilya Yushchuk group 253505
 # Class diagram
 ![image](https://github.com/IlyaYushchuk/ForestLike/assets/112698602/dd34e688-64fe-4455-8412-c03829065a41)